-The Post-Quantum Signature Problem#
+The Post-Quantum Signature Problem

-The Insight: Signatures Are Ephemeral, Proofs Are Permanent#
+The Insight: Signatures Are Ephemeral, Proofs Are Permanent

-A Dilithium3 signature exists for one purpose: proving that the private key holder authorized this transaction.
+A Dilithium3 signature exists for one purpose: proving that the private key holder authorised this transaction.
 Once a proof system can independently certify "all N signatures in block B were valid," the original signatures become redundant.

 This is what Shell Chain's STARK aggregation does: